-You will begin your 8 day sailing excursion at Red Hook Harbor on St. Thomas.
-Enjoy a smooth 45 minute sail to the uninhabited island of Great St. James and jump into the turquoise waters at Christmas Cove for an afternoon swim and snorkel.
-The calm waters of this well protected cove are a National Marine Sanctuary.
-Here you will see lots of fish, sea turtles, and friendly stingrays.
-Overnight in this quiet and protective cove.
+You will begin your 8-day sailing excursion at Red Hook Harbor on St. Thomas.
+Enjoy smooth 45-minute sail to the uninhabited island of Great St. James and jump into the turquoise waters at Christmas Cove.
+The calm waters of this well-protected cove are a National Marine Sanctuary.
+You wi l see lots of fish, sea turtles, and friendly stingrays here.

 Enjoy the day snorkeling or diving the Wreck of the Rhone.
 Made famous in the movie “The Deep,” this is one of the great adventures for snorkelers and divers alike.
-Snorkelers can enjoy floating over the wreck from the surface of the water with your mask and fins.
+Snorkelers can enjoy floating over the wreck from the surface of the water with their mask and fins.
 Divers submerge for a closer look, exploring the nooks and crannies of this fascinating wreck.

 Overnight in Spanish Town and enjoy another gourmet dinner prepared especially for you by your private chef.